 Data Protection, Trust and Security

-The review of the EU Data Protection legal framework is the main focus of this Working Group (WG), created to represent ETNO Member interests concerning EU regulation and global developments in the field of data protection, trust and security.
+The review of the EU Data Protection legal framework is the main focus of this Working Group (WG), created to represent ETNO Member interests concerning EU regulation and global developments in the field of data, privacy, trust and security.

 - ETNO has for many years been stressing the need for a review of the 2002 ePrivacy Directive, last reviewed in 2009.
 The first ePrivacy Directive was introduced in 1997: at that time telecoms operators were collecting data that was deemed to be unique to that sector (e.g. traffic and location data) and as such, still today, this Directive only applies to providers of electronic communications networks and services and not to Information Society service providers.
 However, the situation has since changed and the so-called Over-the-Top players (Information Society service providers) are now collecting vast amounts of personal data for their online services, such as VoIP and messaging, but yet they fall outside the scope of the ePrivacy Directive.
 Further, in practical terms, telecoms operators face a dual compliance regime (the ePrivacy Directive and also the Data Protection Directive).